 - Skin gets super-sensitive to heat and touch

-There are different types of treatment methods for different intensity
+There are different types of treatment methods for different intensities of pain.

-of pain.
-Ice packs can be applied to get relief from the pain.
-Certain
+- Ice packs can be applied to get relief from the pain.

-medicines such as anti-inflammatory medicines, muscle relaxants, can also
+- Certain medicines such as anti-inflammatory medicines, muscle relaxants, can also offer relief.

-offer relief.
-To reduce swelling the orthopedic surgeon might advice using
+- To reduce swelling the orthopedic surgeon might advise using a compression bandage.